estebistec/python-observer-notebook/README.md

 This is an ipython notebook.
 To see the notes for comparing libraries, do

 ```
+brew install zeromq  # Or whatever is appropriate for your OS
 pip install -r requirements.txt
 ipython notebook
 ```